MicrosoftDocs/fabric-docs/docs/extensions/extensibility-frontend.md

 ## Frontend Manifest customization

 As mentioned, the frontend manifest describes the frontend aspects of the workload - appearance of the product, names, visual assets, available actions, and is the main point of contact of Fabric with the workload.
-For our sample workload, the `localWorkloadManifest.json` is the manifest that is loaded into Fabric in Developer mode, and its various sections, definitions and examples of the manifest are shown [here](./frontendManifest.md).
+For our sample workload, the `localWorkloadManifest.json` is the manifest that is loaded into Fabric in Developer mode, and its various sections, definitions and examples of the manifest are shown [in the frontend manifest](https://github.com/microsoft/Microsoft-Fabric-developer-sample/blob/main/Frontend/frontendManifest.md).
 Changes to the manifest's entries, the wiring of different actions and updating of visual assets can be seen in real time after a page refresh.

 ## Extension Client SDK - supported APIs